 The largest city on the east coast of Africa and South Africa’s busiest port, Durban has a population of around 3.5 million.
 It is part of the eThekwini Municipal Area, which was formed in 1996 and is overseen by the eThekwini Municipality.

-Imagine Durban used creative approaches, such as a road show for municipal officials, to gain support for the initiative.
-Photo: Imagine Durban
+Imagine urban used creative approaches, such as a road show for municipal officials, to gain support for the initiative.
+Photo: Imagine Durban.

 As South Africa moved from an apartheid state to a democratic society following the country’s first-ever democratic elections in 1994, eThekwini Municipality struggled to overcome a legacy of apartheid and racial exclusion that had created poverty gaps, wealth disparities and inequality between racial groups.

-In spite of increased spending in black African neighbourhoods, satisfaction with government services among the city’s black African residents declined.
+In spite of increased spending in black African neighborhoods, satisfaction with government services among the city’s black African residents declined.

 Concerned, local political leaders decided that the city’s planning needed to be participatory and more outcome-focused.
 They envisioned a new role for local government; instead of being a provider of services to passive recipients, eThekwini Municipality would be a facilitator of social action.
 In that spirit, the Imagine Durban project was conceived.

 A vegetable garden at Durban City Hall.
 Photo: Imagine Durban